 Other uses of Jisho

 Jisho goes far beyond translating sentences or seeing the meaning of words and kanji.
 It is a completely complete dictionary that will help you learn Japanese, no matter what level you are at.
 Below we will list some possibilities you have when using jisho.

 - Assistance and reading of texts and words;

 - Verbal inflection information;

 - Multiple word search mixing English and Japanese;

 - See reading kanji names;

 - Know the JLPT level of a word or kanji;

-- Searches phrases and sentences with a certain word;
+- Searches for phrases and sentences with a given word;

-I hope you enjoyed these tips on using jisho to translate and learn Japanese.
+Hope you enjoyed these tips for using the jisho to translate and learn Japanese.
 Did you know this site?
 What is your experience with him?
 We appreciate your comments and shares.
 We recommend other articles that will help you learn Japanese below: